mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 [^macros]: I don't like the term macro here, because to me it sounds like something that would happen at compile time (which in R would be when you translate code into bytecode).
 This doesn't happen.
 There is no way (that I am aware of) to implement your own syntactic sugar that doesn't involve evaluating code at runtime.

 The motivation for the [overview on macro methods](https://github.com/WinVector/wrapr/blob/master/extras/MacrosInR.md) was apparently that a paper on [the `wrapr` package](https://cran.r-project.org/web/packages/wrapr/) was rejected because it didn't compare the package with quasi-quotation from [`rlang`](https://cran.r-project.org/web/packages/rlang/).
-I might be partially responsible for this, since I reviewed the paper, but I didn't complain about the lack of comparison—I complained that `wrapr` doesn't deal with scopes (which `rlang` does), and that this makes `wrapr`'s `let` function very risky to use.
+I might be partially responsible for this since I reviewed the paper, but I didn't complain about the lack of comparison—I complained that `wrapr` doesn't deal with scopes (which `rlang` does) and that this makes `wrapr`'s `let` function very risky to use.
 You can *very* easily write a function that seems to work but contains subtle errors.

 {{< tweet 1041567698239606785 >}}
 {{< tweet 1041677761130229761 >}}

 Since I didn't manage to make my tweets into a proper thread, so they would be easy to read, I will try to repeat it here.
-I can add a few things here, now that I have a whole post to work with, but I cannot get around all the interesting scope and NSE topics I would like to.
-For that, I will send you to my books, or return to those topics at a later time.
+I can add a few things here, now that I have a whole post to work with, but I cannot get around all the exciting scope and NSE topics I would like to.
+For that, I will send you to my books or return to those topics at a later time.

-Before I get started, though, I once more want to stress that *this is not an attack on wrapr::let!* The issues with scope are there for pretty much [all tools that manipulate expressions](https://github.com/WinVector/wrapr/blob/master/extras/MacrosInR.md).
+Before I get started, though, I once more want to stress that *this is not an attack on wrapr::let!* The issues with the scope exist for pretty much [all tools that manipulate expressions](https://github.com/WinVector/wrapr/blob/master/extras/MacrosInR.md).
 The `rlang` package has "quosures"—expressions plus scopes—that alleviates many of the issues.
 This is the reason I prefer it over the others.
 If you do not explicitly handle scopes, you are likely to get into trouble with non-standard evaluation.
 Regardless of how you implement it.

 I am simplifying a few things below to make the explanation easier; I am not describing what R *actually* does, but how it *conceptually* works with expressions and scopes.
 There are more details in it, but those are not relevant for this topic.